alanchang04/course-selection-web/README.md

 - ✍️ Comment on professors and view others' reviews
 - 📈 Manage course history, grades, and credits
 - 🔐 Admin page for managing all tables (account, course info, permissions)
-- 🧠 Built-in crawler to update official course data (via `selenium`)
+- 🧠 Built-in crawler to update official course data (Not finished by me)

 ---